nathanbrock/littlesnitch-country-blocklists/README.md

 ## Updating lists

-### Update block lists from MaxMind
+### Update block lists from MaxMind (all countries)

 1. Install [GoLang](https://go.dev/dl/).
 2. Download "GeoLite2 Country" from https://www.maxmind.com/en/accounts/867497/geoip/downloads and unzip.
 3. Run the following command when converting GeoLite2 CSV files `./maxmind_convert_all.sh ~/path/to/GeoLite2-Country-Locations-en.csv ~/path/to/GeoLite2-Country-Blocks-IPv4.csv`

-## Update block lists from IP2Location
+## Update block lists from IP2Location (single country)

 1. Install [GoLang](https://go.dev/dl/).
 2. Download a country list in CIDR format from https://www.ip2location.com/free/visitor-blocker.
 3. Run the following command when converting IP2Location single country CIDR list.
 The country name and code is used in the output filename and LS Rules description.
 `./ip2location_cidr_list_convert.sh ~/path/to/firewall.txt "{COUNTRY_NAME}" "{COUNTRY_CODE}"`

-## Update block lists from IPInfo
+## Update block lists from IPInfo (single country)

 1. Install [GoLang](https://go.dev/dl/).
-2. Sign up for an IPInfo account, download the Free Country CSV GZ file from https://ipinfo.io/account/data-downloads and extract.
+2. Sign up for an [IPInfo account](https://ipinfo.io/signup), download the Free Country CSV GZ file from https://ipinfo.io/account/data-downloads and extract.
 3. Run the following command to convert the IPInfo DB into a LittleSnitch blocklist for a single country.
 The country name and code is used in the output filename and LS Rules description.
 The country code must match the country code used in the source file.
    `./ipinfo_convert_single.sh ~/path/to/country.csv "{COUNTRY_NAME}" "{COUNTRY_CODE}"`